kailash-manasarovar/statement/docs/timeline/2023/december.md

 - Was the Dénia version of the trumpet teacher [Paco Sendra](../early-years/2007.md#hazel-smith), Hazel Smith's right-hand-man?
 - Let's hope Paco does not play the trumpet, and that Antonio is an Aries.

-## Muscle men outside the tunnel
+## Muscle-men outside the tunnel

-- Another evening I'm walking home from the conservatory.
+- On another evening, I'm walking home from the conservatory.
 - As I approach the tunnel at Plaza de la Constitución, a couple of muscle men approach me.

 ![Muscle fools](../../content/images/muscle-dickheads.png)